-- AccessControl: The TOE provides access control mechanisms that allow the maintenance of different security roles (Manufacturer, Personalisation Agent, Terminal, PACE authenticated BIS-PACE, Country Verifying Certification Authority, Document Verifier, Domestic Extended Inspection System, Foreign Extended Inspection System) and the access control policies and functions. - Authenticate: TSF-mediated actions on behalf of a user require the user's prior successful identification and authentication.
-After activation or reset of the TOE no user is authenticated. - SecureManagement: this function manages the various phases of the life cycle of the TOE, following a sequence defined and protected by authentication. - CryptoKey: this functionality manages the generation of cryptographic keys on the platform and their destruction (overwriting) after use. - AppletParametersSign: Certain configuration and control parameters are signed, and this signature is verified before closing the Initialization phase.
+- AccessControl: This function provides the access controls to data in the file system, initialization, personalization and pre-personalization data.
+During earlier life phases, when the applet may not be present yet, the Platform is responsible for managing the accesses correctly.
+The TOE provides access control mechanisms that allow the maintenance of different security roles (Signatory and Administrator) and the access control policies and functions. - Authenticate: This function manages the identification and authentication of the Signatory and Administrator and enforces role separation.
+After activation or reset of the TOE no user is authenticated.
+TSF-mediated actions on behalf of a user require the user's prior successful identification and authentication. - SecureManagement: all security attributes are modified in a secure way so that no unauthorised modifications are possible.
+This function is responsible for the secure management of the security attributes, data and functions. - TrustedChannel: this function is responsible for the command and response exchanges between the TOE and the external entities (e.g., CGA) and maintains data confidentiality, integrity and authenticity. - CryptoKey: this function is responsible for providing cryptographic support to the TSF, including secure key generation (SCD/SVD key pair) and digital signature creation.
+It also provides a secure key destruction method. - AppletParametersSign: certain configuration and control parameters are signed, and this signature is verified before closing the Initialization phase.
 Only the unsigned parameters can be changed by the Initializer.
 This way only those Application Profiles can be applied which are validated by the Developer and conform to the requirements.
 The Initialization state cannot be finished by reaching the INITIALIZED state, and the personalization phase cannot be started without successful signature verification.
-These signatures can be verified during the whole IDentity Applet life-cycle, thus the non-authorized changed become detectable by applying this security functionality. - Platform: covers the security functionalities based on the security functionalities of the certified cryptographic library and the certified IC Platform.
+These signatures can be verified during the whole

+IDentity Applet life-cycle, thus the non-authorized changed become detectable by applying this security functionality.

+Platform: covers the security functionalities based on the security functionalities of the certified cryptographic library and the certified IC Platform.